pkurogerjs/sigcomm_2019/workshop-optsys.md

 ### Call for Oral Presentations

 Optical equipment is a fundamental component of modern systems.
 Today, nearly all wide-area, metro, and data center communications are carried over optical technology making optics a billion dollar industry.
-Optics is posed to play an even bigger role in next-generation networks.
+Optics is poised to play an even bigger role in next-generation networks.
 The high bandwidth and ultra-low latency requirements of modern Cloud-centric systems, such as machine learning and business analytics, are hard to meet in a cost-effective manner with traditional electrical devices.

 The OptSys workshop focuses on the design and implementation of optical networked systems for the next-generation Cloud infrastructure.
 These systems pose a number of research challenges spanning multiple research areas, e.g., physical layer, scheduling, synchronization, congestion control, orchestration, and topology reconfiguration, which require cross-layer and cross-disciplinary solutions.
 The workshop aims to bring together participants across the optics, networking, systems, and distributed algorithms community to jointly tackle these challenges and foster discussions and collaboration opportunities across these communities.